vikingdata/articles/misc/c/design/explanations/two_bite_gates.md

 The two numbers A nd B and the result is the number C with or without a carry over ( the third digit).

 Each number is represented as the following.
-When added, there may be a carry over.

 | Decimal  |Binary |
 | -- | -- |